 Because the tour happened just a few days before our grandfather passed away.
 The person whose stories infected us with the travel bug for good.

 The last time we spoke on the phone, we told him about our recent adventures in the French capital.

 He was confined to a hospital bed.
 Yet he was happy.

 He knew he lit a fire in us and we succeeded.
 Not yet as professionals but at following our dreams.
-And at receiving the best possible education – not at the university but through travel.
+All while receiving the best possible education: not at the university but through travel.

 Stop whining that travelling is expensive.